mfuu/sortable-dnd/README.md

     // see @SortableEvent
   },

-  // Element is dropped into the current list from another
+  // Element is dropped into the current list from another (in the process of dragging)
   onAdd: (event) => {
     // see @SortableEvent
   },

-  // Element is removed from the current list into another
+  // Element is removed from the current list into another (in the process of dragging)
   onRemove: (event) => {
     // see @SortableEvent
   },

-  // Dragging element changes position in the current list
+  // Dragging element changes position in the current list (in the process of dragging)
   onChange: (event) => {
     // see @SortableEvent
   },